-During the 1960s psychologist, Albert Bandura conducted an experiment among 3-6-year-olds, to see if aggressive behaviour could be learnt by simply observing a violent individual.
+During the 1960s, psychologist Albert Bandura conducted an experiment among 3-6-year-olds to see if aggressive behavior could be learned by simply observing a violent individual.
 What came to be known as the famous Bobo Doll experiment

-, revealed that most children imitated the aggressive behaviour that they observed.
-If children were able to get comfortable with violence so quickly, how much more of an impact could aggression have on adults, especially when surrounded by media 24x7.
+revealed that most children imitated the aggressive behavior that they observed.
+If children were able to get comfortable with violence so quickly, how much more of an impact could aggression have on adults, especially when surrounded by media 24/7?